paullabonne/paullabonne.github.io/index.md

 ## Publications

-- Temporal disaggregation of overlapping noisy quarterly data: estimation of monthly output from UK value-added tax data, with Martin Weale<br/>
+- Temporal disaggregation of overlapping noisy quarterly data: estimation of monthly output from UK value-added tax data<br/>
+with Martin Weale<br/>
-**Journal of the Royal Statistical Society (Series A)**
+**Journal of the Royal Statistical Society (Series A)**, 2021
-- The financial foundations of the productivity puzzle, with Jagjit S. Chadha and Amit Kara<br/>
+- The financial foundations of the productivity puzzle<br/>
+with Jagjit S. Chadha and Amit Kara<br/>
-**National Institute Economic Review**
+**National Institute Economic Review**, 2017

 <!---**Bold** and _Italic_ and `Code` text--->